-The 1st author thanks his colleague and friend Marc Shandro in challenging him to join him at PhotoPlus, and most of all to Athentech Technology Inc. President, and his former mentor, Jim Malcolm and Vice President Brad Malcolm for giving him the opportunity to be engaged in such a unique project.
+Mark Pawson thanks his colleague and friend Marc Shandro in challenging him to join him at PhotoPlus.
+Most of all, thanks to Athentech Technology Inc.'s president, and Mr. Pawson's former mentor, Jim Malcolm and vice president Brad Malcolm for giving him the opportunity to be engaged in such a unique project.